kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 consult the list below.
 I think you'll find it more valuable if you work through it and find your personal areas for improvement.
 I did not know what Django uses to hash passwords by default, to name just one example.

-This post is primarily aimed at Django developers and I think it's also interesting for those that work in Python or want to learn more about web security.

 I should also mention that I ran these answers by Levi first and he gave me a few notes.